JalnGo/css-basics/README.md

 What is the benefit of styling a page as "mobile first"?

 How can media queries help aid in responsive design?

+What are the different ways that we can use the less CSS preprocessor?